messedupmohit/secret-and-api-key-detector/README.md

 # Secret & API Key Detector

-A lightweight **Blue Team / Detection Engineering** tool designed to identify hardcoded secrets and sensitive information in source code and text files.
+A  **Blue Team / Detection Engineering** tool designed to identify hardcoded secrets and sensitive information in source code and text files.

 This project simulates an **internal security utility** commonly used during: